Athozs/hass-additional-ca/README.md

 ## 10. TROUBLESHOOTING

-Some tips to clean your CA trust store inside Home Assistant in case of failure.
+Some tips for cleaning your CA trust store inside Home Assistant in case of failure.

 ### 10.1.
 General troubleshooting

-* Enable INFO logs level in Home Assistant (see Tips below).
+* Enable the INFO log level in Home Assistant (see Tips below).
-* Check error logs in Home Assistant Settings > System > Logs.
+* Check the error logs in Home Assistant at Settings \> System \> Logs.
-* Some integrations need to be set up all over again to take into account CA trust store (newly including your private CA).
+* Some integrations need to be set up again to use the updated CA trust store (which now includes your private CA).

 ### 10.2.
 Reset CA trust store of Home Assistant

 #### 10.2.1.
 Docker

-To reset CA trust store in Home Assistant with Docker:
+To reset the CA trust store in Home Assistant with Docker:

-- Stop and remove HA container, it will remove all changes made inside container, then start again Home Assistant with Docker.
+- Stop and remove the HA container.
+This will remove all changes made inside the container.
+Then, start Home Assistant with Docker again.

-Otherwise you could do the following:
+Alternatively, you can do the following:

-- Manually remove private CA files from `/usr/local/share/ca-certificates/` directory inside HA container.
+- Manually remove the private CA files from the `/usr/local/share/ca-certificates/` directory inside the HA container.
-- Then update manually CA trust store by running command `update-ca-certificates` inside HA container.
+- Then, manually update the CA trust store by running the command `update-ca-certificates` inside the HA container.

 #### 10.2.2.
 HAOS - Home Assistant Operating System

-To reset CA trust store in Home Assistant from HAOS or Supervised installation, you could reset Certifi CA bundle:
+To reset the CA trust store in Home Assistant from a HAOS or Supervised installation, you can reset the Certifi CA bundle:

-- Turn off Protection mode on SSH add-on in order to enable `docker` CLI (Settings > Add-ons > SSH > turn off Protection mode)
+- Turn off Protection mode in the SSH add-on to enable the `docker` CLI (Settings \> Add-ons \> SSH \> turn off Protection mode).
-- Connect to HAOS with SSH, then from command line, run the following to stop and remove `homeassistant` Docker container inside HAOS and reboot HAOS:
+- Connect to HAOS via SSH, then from the command line, run the following to stop and remove the `homeassistant` Docker container inside HAOS and reboot HAOS:

 ```shell
 docker stop homeassistant